-Usually, sciatica is a symptom of an underlying problem, like degenerative disc disease, spinal stenosis or a herniated disc.
-The following are symptoms to look out for if you suspect that you are dealing with sciatica nerve pains:
+Sciatica typically indicates an underlying problem, like degenerative disc disease, spinal stenosis, slipped or herniated disc, or tumor.
+The following are symptoms to watch for if you suspect that you are dealing with sciatica:

-- Lower back pain which is not as painful as the leg pain
+- Lower back pain that is not as painful as leg pain

-- Difficulty moving the leg or the foot (sometimes the foot becomes numb or weak)
+- Difficulty moving the leg or the foot, which can become numb or weak

--Occurrence of sharp pain in back or legs noticeable when you try to stand or walk
+- Sharp pain in the back or legs when you try to stand or walk

 Heat and Ice

-Heating pads and ice packs can be used to alleviate the pain, especially if it is acute, by treating the painful part of your body for at least twenty minutes.
-You can heat or ice repeatedly after every two hours.
+Heating pads and ice packs can effectively alleviate the pain, especially if it is acute.
+Treat the affected area for at least twenty minutes, repeating every two hours.

-Massage can relieve back pain and increase blood flow, while also relaxing muscles and releasing endorphins, which work as natural pain relievers within the body.
+Massage can relieve back pain and increase blood flow.
+This technique also relaxes the muscles and releases endorphins, the body’s natural painkillers.

 When your leg muscles feel tight and inflexible, try loosening them with exercise and stretching, which can also help to relieve sciatic pain.
 Aerobic activities like swimming and walking are suitable because they release endorphins.